Mon-Ouie/mon-ouie.github.com/.code/content/posts/brainfuck.md

 {:.ruby}

 To trigger those steps, we'll just create or compiler class, but a very simple
-one: we'll just create an instance to go from Brainfuck to a compiled methods.
+one: we'll just create an instance to go from Brainfuck to a compiled method.

     module Brainfuck
       class Compiler < Rubinius::Compiler